dafer45/TBTK/doc/Manual.md

 Sometimes it is useful to be able to delay specification of a HoppingAmplitudes value to a later time than the creation of the Model.
 This is for example the case if the same Model is going to be solved multiple times for different parameter values, or if some of the parameters in the Hamiltonian are going to be determined self-consistently.
 For this reason it is possible to pass a function as value argument to the HoppingAmplitude rather than a fixed value.
-If we have indices with the structure {x, y, s}, where the last index is a spin, and there exists som global parameter \f$J\f$ that determines the current strength of the Zeeman term, a typical callbackFunction looks like
+If we have indices with the structure {x, y, s}, where the last index is a spin, and there exists some global parameter \f$J\f$ that determines the current strength of the Zeeman term, a typical callbackFunction looks like
 ```cpp
 	complex<double> callbackJ(const Index &to, const Index &from){
 		//Get spin index.